quay/clair/cmd/clairctl/README.md

 # Command

 ```
-Analyse your docker image with Clair, directly from your registry.
+Analyze your docker image with Clair, directly from your registry.

 Usage:
   clairctl [command]

 Available Commands:
-  analyse     Analyse Docker image
+  analyze     Analyze Docker image
   health      Get Health of clairctl and underlying services
   login       Log in to a Docker registry
   logout      Log out from a Docker registry